andichik/EECS467-Multisense/README.md

 ##### Quadrature\_2

 Uses the Encoder library for encoder reading.
 Tested with interrupt pins and works very well.
-This should be renamed to Quadrature, replacing the older version.
+This should be renamed to Arduino, replacing both version.

 ##### Encoder